The Cottage was built in 1856 by a man called Christopher Johnson for his own use as a farm. It was originally known as Flag Causeway Farm.

-The new owners have recently uncovered the cobblestone walls and they are now restored for all to see in the restaurant which was Christopher Johnsons living room.
+The cobblestone walls have now been restored for all to see in the restaurant which was Christopher Johnson's living room.

-In 1920 a lady called Jane Ann Quinn was granted a covenant by william edward ord, the landowner to conduct the buisness of fish and chip retailer and wet fish was even sold out of the kitchen window!!!
+In 1920 a lady called Jane Ann Quinn was granted a covenant by William Edward Ord, the landowner, to conduct the business of fish and chip retailer and wet fish was even sold out of the kitchen window!!!

 If anyone else has any early recollections of The Cottage, please let us know we will add them to the website.